blbadger/blbadger.github.io/neural-networks.md

 which means that the mean is multiplied by $\gamma$ before being added by $\beta$, and the standard deviation is multiplied by $\gamma$.
 This procedure is necessary to increase the ability of batch normalized models to approximate a wide enough array of functions, but it in some sense defeats the intended purpose of ameliorating the exponential effect, as the transformed layer $h''$ has a mean and standard deviation can drift from the origin and unit value substantially.
 Why then is batch normalization an effective regularizer?

 Let's investigate by applying batch normalization to our model and observing the effect on the gradint landscape during training.
-When 1-dimensional batch normalization is applied to each hidden layer of our model above, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle but not the third layer.
+When 1-dimensional batch normalization is applied to each hidden layer of our model above, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle layer.
+As we saw for dropout and non-regularized gradients, different minibatches have very different gradient landscapes.

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10_batchnorm.gif)